 Have you heard of Dr. Bronner’s?
 If you shop at Whole Foods or other health grocery stores, chances are that you have seen it in both the bulk section and on the shelves.
 But have you thought about using it as a liquid hand soap?

 I love the fact that the oils used to make this soap are organic and fair trade.
-There are 5 oils used are:
+The five organic oils are coconut, palm kernel, olive, hemp, and jojoba oils.

 Yes, Dr. Bronner’s has recently added palm oil.
 At first, I was disappointed to hear that.
 Later, I learned that Dr. Bronner’s work directly with family farmers in Ghana, assuring fair practices to people and the environment.
 Read more about that here.